StepicOrg/intellij-plugin/README.md

-# intellij-plugin 0.6.7
+# intellij-plugin 0.6.8

-To work with plugin you must to create a project of Stepic type.
+To work with plugin you must to create a project of Stepik type.
-You need to enter login and password your Stepic account.
+You need to enter login and password your Stepik account.
 And then input course URL or course number.
 After twenty seconds course will be built.